Rate this page:

-The Confluence Server REST API is for admins who want to script interactions with Confluence and developers who want to integrate with or build on top of the Confluence platform.
+The Confluence Server REST API is for admins who want to script interactions with Confluence Server and Data Center and developers who want to integrate with or build on top of the Confluence platform.

 Confluence's REST APIs provide access to resources (data entities) via URI paths.
 To use a REST API, your application will make an HTTP request and parse the response.
 By default, the response format is JSON.
 Your methods will be the standard HTTP methods: GET, PUT, POST and DELETE.
 The REST API is based on open standards, so you can use any web development language to access the API.